Commemorating the establishment of the greatest multi-national city in North America

 Commemorating the 400th

-By the year 1664, and for the first time in North America, different nationalities—the Indigenous American people, every European country, and the African enslaved—lived and built a community together in one place.
+By the year 1664 many different nationalities—the Indigenous People, every European country, and the African enslaved—lived and built a community together in one place.
 We are commemorating how these diverse cultures became 'one' and created the City of New York

 The 400th Anniversary Commemorating the